 Applicants who do not possess health insurance must be prepared to purchase health insurance through an approved ECPI University provider upon matriculation into the University.

 Application/Registration Fees

-The application fee is \$45.00 (non-refundable) and the Registration Fee is \$55.00.
+The application fee for undergraduate programs is \$45.00 (non-refundable) and the registration fee is \$55.00.